Rydberg atoms for electric field gradiometry

 where the density matrix is defined as $\rho(t) = \ket{\Psi(t)}\bra{\Psi(t)}$ with $\ket{\Psi(t)}$ corresponding to the state of the system.
 The influence of the electric field is accounted for through the effective interactions \eqref{eq:eigenvalues} in \eqref{eq:two_level_hamiltonian}.

 \textit{Dependence of the Rydberg blockade on the electric field --} First, we show how the blockade radius changes under external homogenous electric fields in arrays of Rydberg atoms.
-We consider an experimentally realistic 2D tweezer network with a fundamental pitch of $R_x = 5 \, \mu$m (see Fig.~\ref{fig.tweezer_arrangement}) in which $N=3$ rubidium atoms are placed at a distance $R = 15 \, \mu$m and subjected to a uniform electric field.
-The state dynamics in the Fock basis, represented by $\ket{n_{1}, \hdots, n_{N}}$ with $n_i \in {0,1}$, is shown in Fig.~\ref{fig.full_state_dynamics_N_3} by plotting the fidelity $F=|\langle n_{1}, \hdots, n_{N}|\Psi(t)\rangle |^{2}$ between $\ket{\Psi(t)}$ and $\ket{n_{1}, \hdots, n_{N}}$.
-For electric fields far away from the Förster resonance ($E = 0$ mV/cm (Fig.~\ref{fig.full_state_dynamics_N_3}(\textbf{a})) and $E = 50$ mV/cm (Fig.~\ref{fig.full_state_dynamics_N_3}(\textbf{d})), the system's population oscillates between the ground and fully excited state $\ket{1_{1}, \hdots, 1_{N}}$, as the resulting blockade radius is smaller than the atom separation.
+We consider an experimentally realistic 2D tweezer network with a fundamental pitch of $R_{pitch} = 5 \, \mu$m { in which $N = 4$ rubidium atoms are placed in a cell configuration - as shown in Fig.~\ref{fig.tweezer_arrangement} - at a distance $R = 15 \, \mu$m and subjected to a uniform electric field.} The state dynamics in the Fock basis, represented by $\ket{n_{1}, \hdots, n_{N}}$ with $n_i \in {0,1}$, is shown in Fig.~\ref{fig.full_state_dynamics_N_3} by plotting the fidelity $F=|\langle n_{1}, \hdots, n_{N}|\Psi(t)\rangle |^{2}$ between $\ket{\Psi(t)}$ and $\ket{n_{1}, \hdots, n_{N}}$.
+For electric fields ($E = 0$ mV/cm (Fig.~\ref{fig.full_state_dynamics_N_3}(\textbf{a})) and $E = 50$ mV/cm (Fig.~\ref{fig.full_state_dynamics_N_3}(\textbf{d})) far away from the Förster resonance, the system's population oscillates between the ground and fully excited state $\ket{1_{1}, \hdots, 1_{N}}$, as the resulting blockade radius is smaller than the atom separation.
 However, for electric fields (e.g., $E = 25$ mV/cm (Fig.~\ref{fig.full_state_dynamics_N_3}(\textbf{b}))) approaching the Förster resonance, the population of $\ket{1_{1}, \hdots, 1_{N}}$ decreases because the energy defect becomes smaller than the coupling strength.
 Consequently, the blockade radius increases and becomes comparable to the atom separation.
 At the Förster resonance ($E = E_{res} = 29.787$ mV/cm with $B_{z} = 0 \,$ G (Fig.~\ref{fig.full_state_dynamics_N_3}(\textbf{c}))), the blockade radius reaches its maximum value and surpasses the atom separation.
 As a result, the probability of the system being fully excited drops to nearly zero.

 To quantitatively describe the reduction in the probability of the fully excited state around the Förster resonance, we compute the maximum value of the fidelity between $\ket{\Psi(t)}$ and $\ket{1_{1}, \hdots, 1_{N}}$ over a Rabi period $t \in (0, \tau = 2\pi/\Omega)$ defined as